 If you are considering sheep, they don't require anything elaborate in the way of housing or... fencing.
-But you will need to be fairly hands-on and learn how to move them around from pasture to pasture, and to tend to the fairly common health problems that can spring up.
+You will need to be fairly hands-on and learn how to move them around from pasture to pasture and to tend to the fairly common health problems that can spring up.

 06 of 06